lzim/mtl/blue/session05/s05_learner/mtl_session05_see.md

   - **Never include any PII/PHI in your description and screenshot unless you are emailing mtl.help@va.gov from your VA email.**
   - To include screenshots in the "Community" button, you can:
+    - Upload your screenshot file
+    - Drag & drop a screenshot file
     - Copy & paste from Snipping Tool
-    - Drag & drop a screenshot file
-    - Upload your screenshot file
+    - **Same screenshot functions as the Report Bug Icon above

 For *MTL* 1.7 click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session05_see.md).